swecoinwizards/backend/README.md

 ## Requirements
-Each of the main requirements will corespond to an API endpoint.
+* Each of the main requirements will corespond to an API endpoint.
+* Main focus is on the coinmarket API

 ## Front-End Design
 Page for user account